reiddfarmer/clustertracker_va/README.md

 3. Once you've obtained and/or created the required files, navigate to your data directory (e.g., example/data) and run:

 ```
-python3 master_backend.py -i path/to/your.pb -m path/to/matching/metadata.tsv -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -j path/to/your/geo.json -s path/to/your/sample_regions.tsv -l path/to/your/lexicon.txt -H web/accessible/link/to/index/directory
+python3 master_backend.py -i path/to/your.pb -m path/to/matching/metadata.tsv -a path/to/hu1.gb -j path/to/your/geo.json -s path/to/your/sample_regions.tsv -l path/to/your/lexicon.txt -H web/accessible/link/to/index/directory
-gzip cview.pb
 ```
 (You may need to adjust the path to the src/python/master_backend.py file depending on where your working data directory is.
 If you are working from the example/data folder, you would specify "../../src/python/master_backend.py".)